opsit-io/opsit-explang-docs/docs/explang-lisp.md

 ### `If` Operator

 The standard conditional operator is `if`.
-Like `setv` and `defun`, it doesn’t evaluate all its arguments.
+Like `setv` and `defun`, it does not evaluate all its arguments.
 When given three arguments, it evaluates the first, and if that returns true, it returns the value of the second, otherwise the value of the third: